chauff/cse1500-web-transcripts/index.md

 We cover the following languages and technologies: HTTP, HTML, JavaScript, CSS, Node.js and Express.

-**The materials are in the process of being updated for the 2020/21 edition.**
+:warning: **The materials are in the process of being updated for the 2020/21 edition.**

 ## Table of contents <!-- omit in toc -->
 - [Web technology instructor](#web-technology-instructor)